 "I want to share something with Dave and Lisa"

-As you can see, groups are more ad-hoc in nature than teams.
+As you can see, multi-person conversations are more ad-hoc in nature than teams.
 Another key difference, beyond the fact that teams have names, is that members can come and go in a team.
 When a member leaves the team, all of their posts remain, and when a new member joins the team, they have access to the entire chat history and all content.
 In other words, teams exist independent of their membership.

 Once you get going on Glip you'll find that the vast majority of your communication happens in the context of teams.
 Part of what makes Glip special is that you can get everything done in your team conversations.
 No need to set up a project team on a chat service to handle your communication, and then having to recreate that team in a project management tool, a calendar application, a file-sharing service, etc. With Glip you just set up your team once and you're done.